-On this page we would like to introduce you to our farmers and suppliers.
+On this page we would like to introduce you to some of our farmers and suppliers.

 Do you produce a product yourself that you think would fit well in one of our boxes?
 Then contact us via this form.